 - Spondylolisthesis: Sliding forward of a part of your spine due to degeneration.

-All these findings don’t cause any problem as long as they don’t compress a nerve for a long time.
+These findings don’t cause any problem as long as they don’t compress a nerve for a long time.

-This is called a herniated disc with radiculopathy.
+The compression of a nerve by your intervertebral disk is called a herniated disc with radiculopathy.
 You can find the treatment for this here.

-Lower back pain when bending
+Lower back pain when bending.

-Lower back pain when bending often follows after several episodes of acute low back pain or throwing out your back.
+Lower back pain when bending forward often follows after several episodes of acute low back pain or throwing out your back.

 What happens is that you feel a sudden sharp pain in your back when bending forward.